 Breach of Residency Obligation

-If following an examination by an immigration official a permanent resident is determined to be in breach of his or her residency obligation, namely not meeting the 730-day requirement for the past five years, he/she would be deemed inadmissible for non-compliance.
+If following an examination by an immigration official, a permanent resident is determined to be in breach of his or her residency obligation, namely not meeting the 730-day requirement for the past five years, he/she would be deemed inadmissible for non-compliance.

-If the examination is conducted when the permanent resident is applying for a travel document while outside Canada, the visa officer overseas would typically not issue the travel document, and permanent resident status will be terminated if they do not appeal the decision within the time limit (60 days from the decision).
+If the examination is conducted when the permanent resident is applying for a travel document while outside Canada, the visa officer overseas would typically not issue the travel document, and permanent resident status will be terminated if they do not appeal the decision within the time limit (60 days from receipt of the decision).

-If the examination is conducted when the permanent resident is applying for a new PR card inside Canada, the immigration officer in Canada could issue a removal order.
-If the examination is conducted at a port-of-entry, a border services officer would issue that removal order.
+If the examination is conducted when the permanent resident is applying for a PR card inside Canada, the immigration officer in Canada could issue a removal order.
+If the examination is conducted at a port-of-entry, a border services officer may issue that removal order.
 The applicable removal order for breach of residency obligation is called a departure order.
 It will come into force if the time limit (30 days) to appeal the departure order has passed and the permanent resident did not initiate an appeal.

 Once the departure order comes into force, permanent resident status is terminated, and the subject of the order must leave Canada within 30 days.
-If the subject fails to leave Canada within 30 days after the departure order comes into force, it will become a deportation order, which forbids the subject from coming back to Canada ever again without an authorization to return (as distinct from a visa).
+If the subject fails to leave Canada within 30 days after the departure order comes into force, it will become a deportation order, which forbids the subject from coming back to Canada ever again without an authorization to return to Canada (as distinct from a visa).

 Residency Obligation Appeals

-For permanent residents outside Canada where the appeal time limit is 60 days, if they have been present in Canada for at least one day in the past 365, despite not meeting the 730-day requirement in the past five years, a visa officer overseas could still issue a travel document for them to travel back to Canada, pending the outcome of the appeal.
+For permanent residents outside Canada where the appeal time limit is 60 days, if they have been present in Canada for at least one day in the past 365, despite not meeting the 730-day requirement in the past five years, a visa officer overseas shall still issue a travel document for them to travel back to Canada, pending the outcome of the appeal.